-The Story Behind the Trends - Belfast and Castlereagh have seen an increase in the number of children killed or injured on the roads in the past year.
-Overall since 2007/08 2 children have been killed on the roads across the Belfast area.
+The Story Behind the Trends - Belfast has seen a decrease and Castlereagh has seen an increase in the number of children killed or injured on the roads in the past year.
+Overall since 2007/08 3 children have been killed on the roads across the Belfast area.